sugarkube/sugarkube/README.md

 infrastructure from scratch and to deploy your applications onto it.
 Can be used as a production release pipeline.
 Not specific to Kubernetes or Helm.

+Check out the [sample project](https://github.com/sugarkube/sample-project) that launches a minikube cluster, installs nginx-ingress, cert-manager and 2 wordpress sites, and loads different sample data into each of them.
+All this with 3 commands.

 ## Overview
 Sugarkube is dependency management for your infrastructure.
 While its focus is Kubernetes-based clusters, it can be used to deploy your